 H&M, major clothing retailer for adults and children, will be opening in New Orleans in mid-November.
 The Swedish fashion giant will have a French Quarter location, on the corner of Decatur and St. Louis.
 The store will be one of the first in the U.S. to feature a Home Department.
 Read more »All New & Notable New Orleans Shopping »

 Super Bowl fans get a double treat this year: an exciting matchup in a fun-loving city.
 Read more at USA TODAY »

 About New Orleans, LA Shopping

-Perhaps New Orleans' most under-publicized quality is that it's a great place to shop, especially for collectors.
-Start with Magazine Street in the Garden District, where the charming 19th-century buildings offer a mix of cafés and noteworthy shops.
-In the Quarter, there's Royal Street, where high-end galleries and antique shops share blocks with merchants who peddle second-hand duds, pralines and just about anything else you can imagine.
-For shoppers and sightseers alike, one of the city's more unique destinations has to be the French Market, which was founded in 1791, making it the oldest continuously-running public market in the United States.
+Visitors in need of retail therapy will find New Orleans to be a great place to shop, especially for collectors.
+Start with Magazine Street in the Garden District, where the charming 19th-century buildings offer a mix of cafés and noteworthy boutiques.
+In the Quarter, there's Royal Street, where high-end galleries and antique shops share blocks with merchants who peddle vintage duds, artisan jewelry, pralines and just about anything else you can imagine.
+Although it's mostly known for its made in China souvenirs and cheap sunglasses the French Market is always a lively stop.
+Founded in 1791, it is the oldest continuously-running public market in the United States.
 Here, along the New Orleans riverfront, you'll find plenty of opportunities for shopping, dining and even entertainment.
-If mainstream wares are more your speed, there's the Riverwalk Marketplace on Poydras and the Shops at Canal Place, both of which feature a bevy of brand name retailers.
+If mainstream wares are more your speed, there's the Riverwalk Marketplace, newly expanded with upmarket outlet shops and the Shops at Canal Place, both of which feature a bevy of brand name retailers.